U.S. Army Forces Command Best Squad Competition

-U.S. Army Soldiers participate in Forces Command Best Squad Competition's aquatic event, at Abrams Fitness Center, Fort Hood, Texas, August 12, 2022.
+U.S. Army Soldiers assigned to 1st Squad, 42nd Military Police Brigade based out of Joint Base Lewis-McChord, discuss a strategy during one of the events of FORSCOM Best Squad Competition at the Military Operations in Urban Terrain site, here, at Fort Hood, Texas, August 17, 2022.
 The Best Squad Competition reinforces fundamental Soldier skills and squad level tactics.
-(U.S. Army video by Pvt.
+(U.S. Army photo by Pvt.
 Alejandro Carrasquel)

 |Date Taken: